edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 ~~~
 {: .language-yaml}

 The first line specifies a default name `rnaseq-env` for the environment, however this can be overidden on the command line.
-The second line specifies a list of channels that packages may need to be installed from.
-Finally the dependencies lists the most current and mutually compatible versions of the listed packages (including all required
-dependencies) to download.
+The second line specifies a list of channels, listed in priority order, that packages may need to be installed from.
+Finally the dependencies lists the most current and mutually compatible versions of the listed packages (including all required dependencies) to download.

 The newly created environment would be installed inside the conda environment directory e.g. `~/miniconda3/envs/` directory, unless we specified a different path using `conda create` command line option `--prefix` or `-p`.